Charges.com.br: Só Levando

 A web series inspired in American adult family cartoons like The Simpsons about a poor family who lives in a favela known as Morro do Lamento (lit.
 Hill of the Regrets), headed by a criminal organization.
 The series is starred by Bezerra, an alcoholic middle-aged man who creates plans to try to get rich and support his wife Bernadete (with whom he has an open relationship), his eldest daughter Suelen (a young adult who pretends to be studying medicine, but in reality works as a prostitute to support the family) and Johan (an adopted German descendant boy who is influenced by Afro-Brazilian culture and raps about social problems).

 Among the other characters in the series are Coisa Ruim (a crime boss who works in drug trafficking and acts as the big boss of Lamento), Otoridade (a former police officer who serves Coisa Ruim), Beringela (another of Coisa Ruim's main henchmen), Consuelo (Suelen's best friend who is a transsexual prostitute), Robalho (a corrupt and greedy senator who works in partnership with Coisa Ruim), Juke & Box (Johan's rap friends) and Dona Geralda (a middle aged lady who serves as a running gag due to her bad luck).

 Tonin

 An anime series centering on the adventures of Tonin, a country boy who becomes "the chosen hero" to be travel in the time to defeat his enemies.
 In the beginning the shorts was created as a parody the Japanese TV series, such as anime, but with time was approaching subjects increasingly serious though without losing its comedy with the parodies.
 Lasted four seasons "Tonin, The Ninja Who Came from the Countryside" (2008-2009), "Tonin - The Return of Those Who Were Not" (2009-2010), "Tonin, Ninja From Hell" (2010-2011) and "Tonin - Saga Final" (2012).
 This was the first series to contain sagas and a final, not returning to production since the end of the fourth season.

-After the end of the series the characters were gradually incorporated into the same universe as the other series with very frequent appearances in the latest animations made between 2020-2022.
+After the end of the series the characters were gradually incorporated into the same universe as the other series with very frequent appearances in the latest animations made between 2020 and 2022.